Solovic2/entertainment-app/README.md

 # Entertainment App

-> Entertainment App is aa app for displaying movies, tv series and trending series that you can search on it, watch its trailer and bookmark it.
+> Entertainment App is an app for displaying movies, tv series and trending series that you can search on it, watch its trailer and bookmark it.

 ## 🚀 Live Demo